 - Do some of your tasks while waiting for a bus or taxi.
 Working while commuting will reduce the amount of work that you have to do when you get home.

 The reality is, unless you have psychic powers, you can’t predict what will happen in your day.
 Not leaving extra time for unexpected tasks can leave you spreading yourself too thin.

 Picture the following scenario; you’re busy editing a video, you’re on schedule and everything is running smoothly when suddenly, you receive a phone call.
 It’s your brother saying that he’s been arrested for DUI and needs you to come to the police station and bail him out.

 You’ve gone from being on-schedule to working with a “gonna miss the deadline” time frame in a single phone call.
 Situations like these are why leaving time in between tasks is so important.

 Some people will try to rush through their whole day’s work in a couple of hours without taking any breaks.
 This is a perfect example of someone trying to work harder instead of smarter.
 Chewing through tasks like a bat out of hell will do nothing but wear you out faster.
 Once you’re all burned out, it will be hard to regain your productivity for that day.

 Taking regular breaks is extremely important when trying to maintain your productivity.
 Taking short breaks once every hour will help you recharge your creative batteries.
 After taking your break you’ll be so productive that you’ll be able to get your work done even faster than you would have if you had worked for hours on end.

-If you’re not sure exactly what to do on your break time then considering reading our blog post about beneficial writing exercises that anyone can do.
+If you’re not sure exactly what to do on your break time then consider reading our blog post about beneficial writing exercises that anyone can do.